ms/buildtogether.tech/research/index.md

 succeed than student B, they will give student A more attention, which *makes* them more likely to succeed, which confirms the teacher's bias.

-## Next Steps
+## Where Should We Go Next?

-Some of the most interesting work in software engineering today is coming from people studying how we think when we program, and how the ways we think should shape the tools we build. <cite>Johnson2020</cite> is one example: it reverse engineers the psychological foundations of user interface guidelines.
+Some of the most interesting work in software engineering today is coming from people studying how we think when we program and how the ways we think should shape the tools we build.
+For example, <cite>Johnson2020</cite> reverse engineers the cognitive foundations of user interface guidelines, while
+<cite>Chattopadhyay2020</cite> found that roughly 70% of the actions programmers
+later undo could be attributed to <span g="cognitive_bias">cognitive bias</span>
+and <cite>Lamba2020</cite> looked at how new tools diffuse through the NPM community.

+You don't have to do a PhD to do this kind of research: you can gather and analyze data on your own, or collaborate with people in academia.
+It takes time and there are frequent setbacks, but the same is true of programming, and being the first person in the world to understand a new insight is a feeling like no other.